nmdanny-uni/tests_os_ex2/README.md

   You can also try compiling with `-O2`(add to `target_compile_options` in the example CMakeLists below) flag or disabling print statements to decrease your code's overhead which might affect measurement.

+  As of now, i've disabled it, if you want to try your luck, you can enable it by renaming `DISABLED_Test5` into `Test5` at the test source code.

 - A good observation was raised in [the forums](https://moodle2.cs.huji.ac.il/nu19/mod/forum/discuss.php?d=60001) - in short, some operations such as allocation are not "signal-safe", that is, if a signal occurs during an allocation procedure or such, the program may be left in an undefined state.